 Limited in the lay-by near the start.
 Otherwise you’ll need to park behind Joe Brown.

-Moel Siabod from Capel Curig and Plas y Brenin Route Map and GPX Download
+Moel Siabod from Capel Curig and Plas y Brenin Ordnance Survey Map and GPX File Download

 Moel Siabod from Capel Curig Full Route